multiversx/mx-docs/docs/developers/mandos-reference/values-simple.md

 ## **Booleans**

-Mandos offers these 2 constants, for convenienec:
+Mandos offers these 2 constants, for convenience:
 - `"true"` = `"1"` = `"0x01"`
 - `"false"` = `"0"` = `""`.